 In early America, the exterior wood shutter was mainly utilized for practical uses, such as keeping out insects, keeping homes cool before there were air conditioners, keeping drafts out when heating was less efficient, and heavy-duty shutters were used to protect against hurricanes.

-Today, the exterior wood shutter can still serve practical purposes, such as helping with air ventilation, helping with the heating and cooling efficiency of a house, and helping to control the amount of sunlight exposure furniture and upholstery receive, as well as keeping the outside of the windows clean, and giving the home owner extra privacy.
+Today, the exterior wood shutter can still serve practical purposes, such as helping with air ventilation, helping with the heating and cooling efficiency of a house, and helping to control the amount of sunlight exposure furniture (similar to those found on antique furniture online stores such as Antiques World), and upholstery receive, as well as keeping the outside of the windows clean, and giving the homeowner extra privacy.

 However, they can also serve an aesthetic purpose.
 For a classic country look, or one of historical elegance, wooden shutters are the perfect choice.
 Homes in colonial New England often had wooden shutters on them, and heritage homes will often use shutters to preserve the authentic, old atmosphere of a historical place.
 Depending on the color of your home, you can find just about any wood stain, from a dark mahogany, to a rich cherry, to a bright pine, that will perfectly match your wooden window treatment with your siding.
+You may be looking to replace your siding in order to match your new windows, then companies such as M&M Home Exteriors can help you get the perfect look, whether it be a more modern look or country look.
 If you are going for a country look, you should consider wood stain to keep the shutters looking as natural as possible.
 If you are going for a colonial look, you may want to paint the shutters white.